-(This video has been republished from The Quint's archives to mark the anniversary of the abrogation of Article 370 of the Constitution.
+(This video has been republished from The Quint's archives ahead of the Supreme Court verdict on pleas challenging scrapping of Article 370 of the Constitution on 11 December 2023.
 It was originally published on 5 August 2020.)

 Producer: Tridip K Mandal